bcampbell/scumbotron/README.md

 A lost arcade game from the 80s.
 Shoot all the things.

-## cx16 build requirements

-- llvm-mos-sdk
-- golang (to compile the `png2sprites` tool)
-- lzsa (compression tool)
-- tass assembler
-- x16emu (optional, for running the game)

-## build instructions
+## Building

 Assumes a unixy system.
-Would build fine on windows if you've got everything installed, although you might need to fiddle about to replicate `cx16/pack.sh`, which is a bash script.
+Should build fine on windows if you've got appropriate tools installed.

+Need golang to compile the `png2sprites` tool:

 ```
-$ make -f Makefile.cx16
+$ cd tools
+$ go build png2sprites.go
 ```

-Run in the emulator:
+Then run the Makefile for whichever platform you want:

 ```
-$ make -f Makefile.cx16 run
+$ make -f Makefile.sdl2
 ```

+The produced executable/rom/whatever will be in the `build_<PLATFORM>` dir.

+## Platform status

+### cx16

+Build broken (overruns BASIC RAM limit)

+### sdl2

+Working. (tested on windows and linux)

+### megadrive

+Working.
+A little slow.
+No sound.

+### nds

+Working and emu and real hw.
+No sound.
+Screen layout a little awkward.

+### pce

+Broken.
+Suspect llvm-sdk-mos pce implementation needs tweaking.

+### f256k

+Partial.
+Trouble running on emulation/IDE (older IDE releases include PGZ loader?).